redtexts/texts/dauve_1977_renegade_lenin.md

 words, and a couple of quotations will be enough to reveal their
 substance:

->"A working class movement that is spontaneous and bereft of any theory rising in the labouring classes against _ascendant_ capitalism, is incapable of accomplishing ... revolutionary work."
+> A working class movement that is spontaneous and bereft of any theory
+> rising in the labouring classes against _ascendant_ capitalism, is
+> incapable of accomplishing... revolutionary work.

 It is also necessary to bring about what Kautsky calls _the union of the working class movement and socialism_.

-Now: "Socialist consciousness today (?!) can only arise on the basis of deep scientific knowledge ...
-But the bearer of science is not the proletariat but the bourgeois intellectuals; ... so then socialist consciousness is something brought into the class struggle of the proletariat from outside and not something that arises spontaneously within it."
+Now: "Socialist consciousness today (?!) can only arise on the basis of deep scientific knowledge...
+But the bearer of science is not the proletariat but the bourgeois intellectuals;... so then socialist consciousness is something brought into the class struggle of the proletariat from outside and not something that arises spontaneously within it."
 These words of Kautsky's are according to Lenin "profoundly